 We exited the Skyway then sprinted towards the finish line and after we felt the timing mat under our feet, we hugged.
 And then the tears, happy tears fell automatically.
 Oh wow, we did it.
 Five minutes shaved off my PR and an incredible 15 minutes off for Jehan.
 We were ecstatic.
 Yay!

 That morning, we conquered the Skyway and ran 42.195 kilometers for our heroes.

 We met Rex who finished earlier, and Joy who ran the 21 km race at the Condura Village.
 Everybody had a great race, thank God.

 After three marathons, I can actually say that I love the marathon distance.
 It’s the perfect distance to test both the body and the mind.
 It’s tough but I learn so much not only during the race but in the training leading to it.
 One of the most important things I learned is that long distance running is a mental game.
 Negativity has no place in this sport.
 I went into this race with a positive outlook and won in the end.

 I thank God for giving me the strength to finish.
 It was an incredible journey which started months ago.
 But back then I have decided that this will be my third and last marathon.
 I told my siblings I will retire after Condura.

-While Joy and I were resting in Jehan’s house I read a copy of Multisport magazine.
-I came across a CW-X ad and I said, “If we push through with our trip to Bangkok, I will buy this.
+Back in Jehan’s house, we were relaxing and I was reading a copy of Multisport magazine.
+I came across a CW-X ad and said, “If we push through with our trip to Bangkok, I will buy this.
 It’s cheaper there.”